 If you have been arrested or you have been invited for a voluntary police interview, contact us at Ashmans Solicitors.
 Our criminal lawyers offer free police station representation.
 We are available to take your call 24 hours a day, 7 days a week.

 What does a solicitor do at a police interview?

-A criminal defence solicitor performs a number of important tasks before, during and after a police interview.
+A police station solicitor performs a number of important tasks before, during and after a police interview.

 Firstly, your solicitor will request disclosure from the police.
 This is when the police provide information about the reason for your arrest and the evidence against you.
 You are not allowed to request disclosure; only your legal representative can do this.
 This puts you at a significant advantage, as you will have a better insight as to why you are under suspicion.

 Without disclosure, you will be on the backfoot during the police interview.
 That is why the police often prefer to interview a suspect without a solicitor present.
 It provides them with greater control, as they can withhold information from you.
 They can also mislead you into thinking they know more than they do.

 Once your solicitor has obtained disclosure from the police, he or she will meet you in private.
 You can then discuss what evidence the police have against you, and the best approach to take in light of this information.
 It might be preferable to co-operate with the police.
 Alternatively, you may have an alibi or a defence that needs to be established.
 A solicitor can take instructions from you and can advise you on how to proceed.
 Having this private consultation allows you to create a ‘plan of action’, making you better prepared for the interview.